 CRONIMET recycles metallic materials - without any loss of quality.
-The term "metallic materials" includes all of our products listed under disclosure 102-7.
 We return scrap to the material cycle, thus conserving resources and making an important contribution to securing raw materials and protecting the climate.
-To do this, we use our know-how and the experience of our employees, and modern technology.
+To do this, we use our know-how, the experience and passion of our employees, and modern technology.
 The scrap is generated in manufacturing processes or is used by consumers and disposed of at the end of its life cycle.
 But: The material is not waste for us but becomes a valuable raw material.
 CRONIMET buys the scrap via a worldwide network of traders, analyzes, sorts, and processes it.
 As a secondary raw material, i.e., recycled raw material, we return it to the cycle.
 Our products - mixtures of materials specially formulated to customer specifications - are processed directly by manufacturing companies and used in a wide range of sectors and industries, including the automotive, aerospace, and medical technology industries.
 At the end of their service life, they return to us, are recycled and are available again as raw materials.